 Regardless of whether you are going hiking, biking, or kayaking, a solid camping trip is going to require fresh ice.
-Most campers think about using a camping cooler to help keep the ice cool; however, not all coolers and iceboxes are the same.
+Most campers think about using a camping cooler to help keep the ice cool; however, not all large coolers and iceboxes are the same.
 While some iceboxes and coolers might look great on the outside, they do not have the right insulation to keep ice frozen on the inside.
 Here are a few important tips every camper should follow to make sure their ice stays frozen for the long-term.

 Choose the Right Icebox